gabrieldorneles09/Ecoleta-NLW/README.md

 ### Dependencies Installation

-How to install all development dependencies on OS X and Linux, for Windows Users use 'dir' instead of 'cd':
+How to install all development dependencies:
 ```
 cd ./web
 npm install